konstantink83/kmp-codelabs/giphy-app-2-en.md

     </FrameLayout>
 </layout>
 ```
-Layout uses Data Binding and show 1 of the 4 states got from `ListViewModel`.
-There is `SwipeRefreshLayout` with `RecyclerView` inside in data state, and `RecyclerView` uses  `LinearLayoutManager` and `UnitsRecyclerViewAdapter` for rendering `UnitItem` objectes that got from `UnitsFactory`.
+The layout uses Data Binding and shows 1 of 4 states received from `ListViewModel`.
+There is `SwipeRefreshLayout` with `RecyclerView` inside data state, and `RecyclerView` uses `LinearLayoutManager` and `UnitsRecyclerViewAdapter` for rendering the `UnitItem` objects received from `UnitsFactory`.

 Let's create `android-app/src/main/java/org/example/app/view/GifListActivity.kt` with the content:
 ```kotlin